Vrishni heroes: Ghosundi Inscriptions (1st century BCE)

-The name Vāsudevā (𑀯𑀸𑀲𑀼𑀤𑁂𑀯𑀸) in the Brahmi script, in the Ghosundi inscription, 1st century BCE.
+The name Vāsudevā (𑀯𑀸𑀲𑀼𑀤𑁂𑀯𑀸) in the Brahmi script, in the Hathibada Ghosundi inscription, 1st century BCE.

-The two major Vrishni heroes Saṃkarṣaṇa and Vāsudeva, still in their proper seniority order, are again mentioned in the Hathibada Ghosundi Inscriptions, dated to the 1st century BCE.
+The two major Vrishni heroes Saṃkarṣaṇa and Vāsudeva, still in their proper seniority order, are again mentioned in the Hathibada Ghosundi inscriptions, dated to the 1st century BCE.
 For the first time they seem to be associated to a higher divinity, as the inscription mention that their cult is made on a precinct of Narayana.

 Mora Vrishni heroes (circa 15 CE)

 Torso said to be from one of the five Vrishni Heroes, Mora, circa 15 CE, Mathura Museum.

 The Vrishni heroes are mentioned in the Mora Well Inscription in Mathura, dated to the time of the Northern Satraps Sodasa, in which they are called Bhagavatam.
 Statue fragments were found in Mora, which are thought to represent some of the Vrishni heroes.
 Two uninscribed male torsos were discovered in the mound, both of high craftsmanship and in Indian style and costume.
 They are similar with minor variations, suggesting they may have been part of a series.
 They share some sculptural characteristics with the Yaksha statues found in Mathura, such as the sculpting in the round, or the clothing style.
 Sonya Rhie Quintanilla also supports an attribution of the torso to the five Vrishnis, and dates them to around the time of Sodasa (circa 15 CE), which is confirmed on artistic grounds.